project-zot/project-zot.github.io/docs/articles/authn-authz.md

         $ htpasswd -bBn <username> <password> >> /etc/zot/htpasswd

+    :pencil2: For strong security, make sure to use the -B option, specifying the bcrypt hashing algorithm.
+This is the only algorithm supported by zot for `htpasswd`.

 2. Enable `htpasswd` authentication and configure the path to the `htpasswd` authentication in the zot configuration file.